caitlincoffey/Movement-Synthesizer/index.md

 </center>

 Although it might appear to be silly to use this example, standing is technically considered movement.
 Standing, as mentioned earlier, does provide some benefits to one's health \[[2](/Movement-Synthesizer/references)\].
 Standing requires relatively little movement in comparison to the previous example.
 You can listen to the music generated below here!
+The movements from holding the phone itself causes the major difference in pitch.
+Some of the smaller differences come from the way chords are selected, which you can learn more about on our [Algorithm Development page](/Movement-Synthesizer/algorithms).

 <center>
 <audio controls>